kaiwolff/Eng88-Cyber-Course/Week_5_Network_Engineering.md

 Firewalls can be used both to protect the users from accessing unsafe content, and to prevent unauthorised access from outside of the network.

-Firewall Policies

-Either allow something to pass, or not.
+Firewall Policies: Either allow something to pass, or not.
+Decision depends on variety of factors, e.g. destination or origin IP, port connected to (for example a web server might allow traffic but only via ports 80 and 443 for HTTP and HTTPs traffic)

-Packet Filtering Firewall
+### Packet Filtering Firewall

 A firewall that controls the network access by analysing outgoing and incoming packets, based on information in the network and transport layers.
 Will check IP address, TCP or UDP and ports.
 Based on this information, will either allow or deny the traffic.

- ** Intercept packet -> Check network and transport layer info -> if in allow policy, let through. **
+ Intercept packet -> Check network and transport layer info -> if in allow policy, let through.

 ## Application Gateway Firewall